mauricecruz/zero-base-themes/README.md

 An assortment of Chrome Devtools theme that use the Zero Base Template.

 # Contributing

 Zero Base Themes is built on LESS.
 Grunt is used to listen for changes to LESS files and generates CSS.
 This means [Node](http://nodejs.org/) is required.

 ## Getting Started

 1. Clone this repo: `git clone https://github.com/mauricecruz/zero-base-themes.git`

 2. Install dependencies: `npm install`

-3. [Update Stable path](https://github.com/mauricecruz/zero-base-themes/blob/master/Gruntfile.js#L15) in Gruntfile to point to your profile's User Stylesheet directory
+3. [Update Stable path](https://github.com/mauricecruz/zero-base-themes/blob/master/Gruntfile.js#L15) in Gruntfile to point to your profile's User Stylesheet directory. e.g. for mac `'/Users/simonowen/Library/Application\ Support/Google/Chrome/Default/User\ StyleSheets/Custom.css': 'less/stable/build.less'`

 4. Listen for changes: `grunt watch`